Hairy Black Holes in a Box: The Phase Diagram

 In principle the curve $\mathit{F}$-3 should be computable for all the values of $\rh$ till it becomes very close to $\rb $.
-However, the shooting procedure that we use to find the solutions becomes increasingly difficult as we take $\rh $ closer to $\rb$, depending on the value of $q$, For example, for $q=100$, we are able to obtain the curve upto around $\rh=0.962$, and for $q=20$, we can go to about $\rh=0.99$ (all with $\rb =1$).
+However, the shooting procedure that we use to find the solutions becomes increasingly difficult as we take $\rh $ closer to $\rb$, depending on the value of $q $.
+For example, for $q=100$, we are able to obtain the curve upto around $\rh=0.9075$, and for $q=30$, we can go to about $\rh=0.9575$ (all with $\rb =1$).
+Near these numerical limits, what we find is that the curve $ \mathit{F}-3 $ is very close to where the saturation curve of the RN Black Hole would be for the hairless solutions.
 In other words, the exact structure of the red-dotted line in our schematic diagram Fig. \ref{largeqsample} cannot be precisely obtained with our current numerics.
 That the hairy black hole region has to be bounded is based on the fact that the black hole size is limited by the box.
 The precise form of the way the region closes as $\rh\rightarrow\rb $ does not alter the punchline that the hairy black hole is a thermodynamically favourable phase in some regions of the $(T,\mu)$-plane.
 So we will relegate that to future work.

-The exact phase diagrams for $q=40,100$ are shown in Fig.\ref{largeq}.
+The exact phase diagrams for $q=30,100$ are shown in Fig.\ref{largeq}.
 As we can see that region in which the hairy black hole can exist shrinks as we go to smaller values of $q$.
 Eventually, we end up with the case where $\rh^{c}\rightarrow\rb $, which happens at $q=q_{1}$.
 It is difficult to find the exact value of $q_{1}$ as the numerical value will have to be found by a tedious trial and error method.
-However, we have found that it happens for $q$ slightly greater than $36$.
+However, we have found that it happens for $q \approx 24 $.

 As we can see from the discussion in the previous case, this range of $q$ will give a phase diagram where only three of the four solutions can exist as thermodynamically favourable phases, namely flat empty box, RN black hole and boson star, see Fig.\ref{intersample}.
 The curves $\mathit{F}$-1, $\mathit{S}$-1 and $\mathit{F}$-2 are computed using the same procedure as mentioned for the large $q$ case.
 The RN black hole instability happens for values of $(T,\mu)$ where the RN black hole itself is not the favourable phase, whereby the second order transition does not happen, and the hairy black hole does not appear as a thermodynamically favourable phase.
 As a result, the curve $\mathit{F}$-2 ends when it intersects with the saturation curve.